algorandfoundation/algokit-cli/docs/cli/index.md

 ### --template-url-ref <URL>
-Specific tag, branch or commit to use on git repo specified with –template-url.
+Specific tag, branch or commit to use on git repo specified with --template-url.
 Defaults to latest.

 ### --UNSAFE-SECURITY-accept-template-url